You-Gao/Blog/_work/2024-10-09-performing-archives.md

 Before GPT, Step 2 was Google, but I found the point of GPT's ability to have semantic similarities helpful in then going further on what to look up.
 I remember that for my Learning Forward and Backwards blog, the initial concept I had thought about randomly was ontological structures in a domain, and I was able to map that onto new knowledge, along with being able to create the initial constructs.
 I asked what theories were related to the concept I had thought up, and lo' and behold, I am not original.
 But, if I put that into Google search, I would not have found what I was looking for.

-> There is a large category of facts in the world that are difficult to find, but easy to verify once you've found them.
+> "There is a large category of facts in the world that are difficult to find, but easy to verify once you've found them."

 I mainly used it to do archival "research", like asking about extreme weather events before 1900.
 Post 1900, I had the EM-DAT to pull from and write scripts on.
 Even then, I fact-checked against https://premium.weatherweb.net/weather-in-history-1800-to-1849-ad/, which is a site that has human resources backing it.